Namibnat/react-webpack-django-config-notes/notes.md

 ## Starting out:

-I'm building this in development, and then want to know how to take it all the way to deployment, focusing on the config, so I'm building little more than a "Hello world" app.
+I'm aiming to do this in three passes.
+One.
+Write the most simple "Hello World!" type app I can, and get Django and Webpack to work.

+Two.
+Set up a "Hello World!" react app, using Django Manifest Loader in development and get that to work.

+Three.
+Get that set-up to work on a web facing server.

 ## Notes